Hole Digging Master Review – How Deep Can You Dig Into This Game?

 - Play how you want.

-- Depth marker shows and updates in real time.
+- The Depth marker shows at all times and updates in real time.

 - Ridiculously addictive.

-- Buy special items like a lamp to stick to the wall, and dynamite to blow up large chunks of the earth.
+- Buy special items like a lamp to stick to the wall, and dynamite to blow up large chunks of the earth, but lamps cannot be picked back up, so bring plenty.

 - Dynamite can blow up unbreakable rocks with your shovel and the lava-based rocks that damage you.